 Leeds Teaching Hospitals NHS Trust (LTHT) was formed in 1998, bringing together two smaller hospital trusts under a single management and direction for the first time.
-Whilst our hospitals are part of a modern, forward-looking institution, their roots stretch back almost 250 years.
+Whilst our hospitals are part of a modern, forward-looking institution, their roots stretch back some 250 years.

 They have a distinguished history which mirrors the evolution and expansion of the city of Leeds itself and their proud tradition of care, clinical expertise and innovation continues to the present day.